 Lastly, by accepting online tutoring with a Superprof tutor, you effectively remove geographical boundaries that might restrict your selection.

-And who says there isn’t a Superprof tutor just miles of you, and would rather conduct private tutoring face to face?
+And who says there isn't a Superprof Economics tutor online, and would rather conduct private tutoring face to face?

 Whether you need help with complex mathematics or economic theory, London abounds with tutoring programs.